bioinfodlsu/phage-host-prediction/README.md

 - [Authors](https://github.com/bioinfodlsu/phage-host-prediction?tab=readme-ov-file#authors)

 ## News
+- **23 Feb 2024** - We presented our work at the **eAsia AMR Workshop 2024** held virtually and in person in Tokyo, Japan.
+   - This workshop was attended by researchers from Thailand, USA, Australia, Japan, and the Philippines who are working on antimicrobial resistance.
+   - The slides can be accessed via this [link](https://docs.google.com/presentation/d/1rnMAg5fIVFuK5JxIQQOAh5311GYgiOOeVVvdttcRY6I/edit?usp=sharing).

 - **01 Dec 2023** - Presenting this work, the lead author (Mark Edward M. Gonzales) won **2nd Prize at the 2023 Magsaysay Future Engineers/Technologists Award**.

    - This award is conferred by the National Academy of Science and Technology, the highest recognition and scientific advisory body of the Philippines, to recognize outstanding research outputs on engineering and technology at the collegiate level.